richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.16.0**
+Triggers an event for the first time updated after the slider has been fully rendered.

 **Version 1.15.0**
 Added a destroy method.
 Cleaned up all events to be namespaced with .redils for easier removal.